zengbing15/lumos_doc/docs/tutorials/querycells.md

 ### Query Cells by a Lock Script

 The following example collects the cells for a specific lock script by using the indexer.collector function of the `@ckb-lumos/indexer` package.
+The `INDEXER` is initiated in the hellolumos/src/index.ts file.
+For more information about setting up the Lumos indexer, see [Set Up the Lumos Indexer](../tutorials/indexer).

 Example: